amandabrastad/2022ws_do_ab/coursework.md

 To show pres: Go to "Ledtext"
 cd kopier sti for 2022ws_do_ab reveal-md coursework.md --watch

 ---
+## Introduction

+1. Why is Ambidextrous organizations interesting
+2. What is organizational ambidexterity?
+3. How does ambidextrous organizations work?

+---
 ## WHY IS IT INTERESTING?